Mahila Milan

 Mahila Milan (Hindi: 'women together') is a self-organised, decentralised collective of female pavement dwellers in Bombay.
 The group works with issues such as housing, sanitation, and grassroots lending schemes.
 It aims at gaining women equal recognition for improvement of their communities, while indulging in important decision making activities.
 The loans granted by the group to its members in times of need, are sanctioned in the name of the woman of the house.

-Mahila Milan call the 2% interest charged levied, a two rupees ‘service charge’ on every hundred rupees.
+Mahila Milan refers to the 2% interest charged levied, two rupees ‘service charge’ on every hundred rupees.
 For their recovery process, the women visit the house of the loan defaulter.
 If it looks like they really are in no position to return the loan, they give them another loan to get them back on their feet and ensure that with the second loan the family stays afloat.
 If the man of the house dies or is suddenly bedridden with sickness, they write off the loan.
-These women, who have seen more than enough of their share of grief, are quick to empathise and act.
+The organization provides supports to borrowers facing financial hardship.